lino/serious-agile-methods/pharmacist.md

 3. Watch everyone fall asleep
 4. Don't overdose

+Always remember, the customer can't tell how many hours you bill while they're sound asleep.

 ## Bonus round
 Combine uppers and downers to push your customers to the next level.